sunkev/moso-vue-1/README.md

 However it's on my todo-list to get Axios up and running, plus to throw an error, if the api-request isn't coming from my own server, so you'll notice once you boot up the page.

 # Custom components
 This project is full of custom and homemade components.
-Some of them aren't used but are kept in, so I have a hosted copy of a working component.
 Unused components are, of course, not being loaded, to keep `app.js` at a minimum.

 Perhaps I will write some documentation on how they're used, if this is needed.
 However, since this is just to show my Vue-skills, and since this is a personal website just for me, I haven't written any. **They should be straight forward, though**.

-The list are as follows:
+The list is as follows:

 ### moso-components
-##### moso-card-cover
-Meant to emulate the [Image Card](https://getmdl.io/components/index.html#cards-section) from [Material Design Lite](https://getmdl.io).
-A demo can be found on [my Codepen](https://codepen.io/moso/pen/BWvYxa). _Not used._

-##### moso-card-reveal
-Meant to emulate the [Card Reveal](http://materializecss.com/cards.html#reveal) from Materialize. _Not used._

 ##### moso-drawer-list
-This is basically the sidebar menu content.
+This is basically the sidenav menu content.

 ##### moso-profile
 This is the small box with the social icons and profile image you see on the front/profile page.